-Forecasted phase: weak El Niño phase for NDJ
+Forecasted phase: weak El Niño phase for DJF

-fig.II.1.5: SST anomaly forecasts in the Niño boxes from Météo-France (top) and ECMWF (middle) - monthly mean for individual members - and EuroSIP (bottom) - recalibrated distributions - (http://elaboration.seasonal.meteo.fr, http://www.ecmwf.int/) Plumes from Météo-France and ECMWF for the 3 Niño boxes (see definition in Annex - fig. II.1.5): good consistency for the next season, with increasing SST anomalies, rather in the Central Pacific.
-The maximum in Nino3.4 box is expected at the end of the year, with a weak probability to exeed +1°C. The probability to have an El Nino is weaker than in the previous forecasts.
-It has to be confirmed.
+Plumes from Météo-France and ECMWF for the 3 Niño boxes (see definition in Annex - fig. II.1.5): Good consistency for the next season, with increasing SST anomalies, rather in the Central Pacific.
+The maximum in Nino3.4 box is expected at the end of the year, with a very weak probability to exceed $+1^{\circ}$ C.